 By Walter Rutledge

-In 2003 I called Ailey Dancer Emeritus Dudley Williams at that time he was a 39 year veteran of the Ailey Company, one year from a forty year milestone as an Ailey dancer.
-The Bearden Foundation and The Nanette Bearden Contemporary Dance Theater were planning a centennial celebration for renowned artist Romare Bearden.
+In 2003 I telephoned Ailey Dancer Emeritus Dudley Williams.
+At that time he was a 39 year veteran of the Ailey Company, one year from a forty year milestone as an Ailey dancer.
+The Bearden Foundation and The Nanette Bearden Contemporary Dance Theater were planning a centennial celebration for internationally renowned artist Romare Bearden.
 The dance company would present a new work On The Block based on the six panel mural by Bearden, which is in the permanent collection at the New York Metropolitan Museum of Art.

 In 1972, Alvin Ailey created the elegiac solo Love Songs for dancer Dudley Williams.
 The sixteen minute solo, composed in three sections includes A Song for You by Donny Hathaway; Poppies by Nina Simone; and He Ain’t Heavy, He’s my Brother by Donny Hathaway.
 Many thought of the work as the male equivalent of the female solo Cry (1971).